 - Building their referral business through client incentives

 Education, Training, and State Licensing Requirements

-Regardless of where cosmetologists practice, they must be state-licensed.
-Although state licensing laws vary, individuals with aspirations of becoming a cosmetologist should expect to complete a state-approved cosmetology school, pass one or more written state tests, and complete some type of apprenticeship.
+Regardless of where in the US a cosmetologist may practice, they are legally required to be state-licensed.
+Although state licensing laws vary, individuals with aspirations of becoming a cosmetologist should expect to complete a program through a state-approved cosmetology school and pass both written and practical exams.

-While diploma and certificate programs often focus on just one area of cosmetology, associate and bachelor degree programs in cosmetology are more comprehensive, and often allow graduates to sit for a full range of license examinations for additional personal care services like hair design, electrology and esthetics.
-Pursuing education beyond a certificate or diploma program is commonplace in this industry, as there is also a host of associate and bachelor degree programs in such areas as salon and spa management or cosmetology instruction.
+While diploma and certificate programs include all the training required to become licensed in the area of cosmetology, associate’s degree programs are more comprehensive, and often allow graduates to sit for a full range of license examinations in more advanced areas like electrology and esthetics.
+Pursuing an education beyond a certificate or diploma program is becoming common in this industry, thanks to a host of degree options in such areas as salon and spa management and cosmetology instruction.

-Most states have separate licenses—and therefore separate requirements—for different areas of cosmetology.
-For example, performing skincare services may require an esthetician license, while providing manicure and other nail services may require a nail technician license.
+Though a cosmetologist license permits practitioners to perform basic skin and nail care services, most states have separate licenses—and therefore separate requirements—for different areas of the health and beauty industry.
+For example, performing the more advanced and invasive skincare services would require an esthetician license, while providing advanced nail care services may require a nail technician license.
 California, for example, has separate state licenses and different education, training, and apprenticeship requirements for cosmetologists, barbers, nail technicians, estheticians, electrologists, and massage therapists.